OpenAstronomy/github-actions-workflows/docs/source/publish.rst

 directory.
 Default is no testing.
 If not set, cibuildwheel will use any ``test-command`` configured in ``pyproject.toml``.

-If you need quotes in the command, please use single quotes, not double quotes.
+This input will be treated as a string in double quotes similar to an environment variable by some workflows; therefore if you need quotes within the command, please use single quotes, not double quotes.

 env
 ^^^